tonyx/Sharpino/Sharpino.Sample.2/README.md

  4) You also need to give timely feedback to the user.
 How can you achieve that if you satisfy invariants by skipping the events?
  Answer: you can't.
 The user may need to do some refresh or wait for a confirmation (open a link that is not immediately generated).
 There is no immediate consistency in this case.

-# IMPORTANT NOTE:
-a classical approach  (see https://www.jamesmichaelhickey.com/optimistic-concurrency/) is based on allowing concurrency and still voiding any change on the aggregate that happened concurrently with other changes.
-This approach allows at most one change to win.

-In Sharpino it is possible an "all-win" policy.
-The aggregate is the entire row: booking seat 1 and seat 5 at the same time is accepted even though it is done concurrently.
-Sharpino accepts both events because invariant conditions are always checked (in rebuilding the aggregate state for example).

-So this approach is more liberal than the "optimistic lock" that uses the aggregate version (see https://www.jamesmichaelhickey.com/optimistic-concurrency/) because this last one is based on the assumption that only one change can win.

  ## Installation